Spectral integration of linear boundary value problems: Varieties of spectral integration

 A linear operator $L$ with constant and real coefficients can be factorized as

 where the coefficients are all real.
 We assume $m+n\geq2$ and derive a method for solving $Lu=f$ subject to boundary conditions that exploits this factorization of $L$.
 This method relies on spectral integration of orders one and two described in Section 2.1.
 The presentation of the method may appear more complicated but its implementation is much simpler than the methods of Sections 2.2 and 2.3.
-In addition, the factored form of spectral integration lends itself to piecewise Chebyshev grids as shown in Section 7.

 A particular solution is found by solving the following equations subject to integral conditions on their solutions:

 This list of equations is solved from first to last.
 Each equation is solved using one of the two methods described in Section 2.1.
 The subscripts on $u$, as in $u_{2n}^{p}$ , indicate the number of ``derivatives'' in the function relative to $u_{0}^{p}$ which satisfies $Lu_{0}^{p}=f$ and is therefore a particular solution.